HeikoBlomenkamp/100-days-of-code/r1-log.md

 Added some flashcards to Anki (markdown UTF-8 chars, images).
 Started a quick test of ThinkJavaCode2.
 Did some offline studies.

 ### R1D9
+Installed Docker on workstation, for playing around with Linux commands.
+Learned how to use containers.
+Did offline studies.

+### R1D10